 Looking for a home can be really fun when you know the things to look for when buying a house, but if you don’t know it can be completely overwhelming.
-When you factor in that a good realtor will use staging tricks, it can feel like you aren’t getting a true depiction of what a house will look like when you move in.
-When walking through a home, we want to make sure you’re not missing something obvious, or falling for any staging tricks.
+When you factor in that a good real estate agent will use staging tricks, it can feel like you aren’t getting a true depiction of what a house will look like when you move in.
+When walking through a home, we want to make sure you’re not missing something obvious, or falling for any staging tricks (see things you should look for when viewing a house).
 To help guide you through this process, we’ve broken down a very basic list of a few things to consider in each part of the home.

 Here’s what to look for when buying a home.

 (I’ll give you a hint, these are a lot easier when you imagine living in the place rather than just looking at what they are showing you.
 Let’s dive in…)